 Thalomid is part of a class of drugs called immunomodulatory drugs (IMiDs).
 IMiDs work against cancer cells partly by supporting the functioning of the immune system.

 Thalomid in combination with dexamethasone is approved for the treatment of patients with newly diagnosed multiple myeloma.

 The National Comprehensive Cancer Network (NCCN), which develops guidelines for cancer treatments based on evidence from clinical trials, suggests that Thalomid-dexamethasone can also be used in combination with Velcade (bortezomib, Takeda Oncology) for treatment before transplantation.

 Another combination recommended by NCCN as an alternative treatment option for patients with newly diagnosed or relapsed/refractory disease is dexamethasone-Thalomid-cisplatin-doxorubicin-cyclophosphamide-etoposide (DT-PACE) with or without Velcade (VTD-PACE).

 Thalomid increases the immune system’s response against myeloma cells, but its precise mechanism of action is unknown.
 The drug appears to have multiple actions, including the ability to inhibit the growth and survival of myeloma cells in a variety of ways.

-Recently it has been shown in studies the Multiple Myeloma Research Consortium (MMRC) helped to fund that Thalomid and other IMiDs bind a protein in myeloma cells called cereblon.
+Recently, it has been shown in studies funded by the Multiple Myeloma Research Consortium (MMRC) that Thalomid and other IMiDs bind a protein in myeloma cells called cereblon.
 This binding triggers myeloma cell death.
-In some studies higher levels of cereblon are associated with better outcomes after treatment.
+In some studies, higher levels of cereblon are associated with better outcomes after treatment.

 What types of individuals benefit from Thalomid?

-Thalomid-based treatment has been shown to be effective in a wide range of individuals with multiple myeloma, including:
+Thalomid-based treatment has been shown to be effective in a wide range of patients with multiple myeloma.

 Patients who should not take Thalomid include: